-- Multipath propagation is irrelevant (regarding the necessary planning process) - AWGN sufficient for propagation aspects - BUT still super wide band channels (more than ultra wide band)
+- Multipath propagation is irrelevant (regarding the necessary planning process and the necessity to coordinate backhaul and fronthaul links with national regulators) - AWGN sufficient for propagation aspects - BUT still super wide band channels (more than ultra wide band)

 Danke für Ihre Aufmerksamkeit!
 (Thank you for paying attention!)